-Russian forces near Norway are 20% fewer than before Ukraine war - Norway's armed forces chief
+Russian forces near Norway at '20% or less' than before Ukraine war - Norway's armed forces chief

 Speaking after a meeting of the chiefs of defence of NATO countries held in Oslo, General Eirik Kristoffersen said Russian President Vladimir Putin knew "very well" that NATO was not a threat to Russia.

-"On our border, on the Russian border, there is maybe 20% or less (Russian) forces than it used to be before Feb.
+"On our border, on the Russian border, there is maybe 20% or less (Russian) forces left than it used to be before Feb.
 24, 2022," he told a press conference.

 "If he believed that we were threatening Russia, he couldn't have moved on his troops to Ukraine to fight the war there."

-Note: (This story has been refiled to correct the headline to reflect paragraph 1 and clarify the quote in paragraph 4)